MartinKlefas/martinklefas/README.md

 # 💫 About Me:
-- 🌱 I’m currently learningI'm currently learning natural language processing.<br>
+- 🌱 I'm currently learning natural language processing.
 - 🔭I'm looking to move into a Junior Machine Learning role.
 - &#127891; I've been lucky enough to formalise my knowledge through AICore